 The process can be itemized as follows:

-\begin{itemize} \item[a)] Remove the common edge and set parent pointer as zero for those edges which are the child of the common edge.
-Figure \ref{fig:handSubG} shows the tree previous root in the first tree and the tree after changing the root to next root in the second one, and further steps in the other two graphs.
+\begin{itemize} \item[a)] Remove the common edge and set parent pointer as zero for those edges, which are the common edge child.
+Figure \ref{fig:handSubG} shows the tree's previous root in the first tree and the tree after changing the root to the next root in the second one, and further steps in the other two graphs.
 The parent pointer array after this step changes from $ppt=\{0,1,1,1,3,3,3\}$ to $ppt=\{-1,0,0,0,3,3,3\}$.
 The value $-1$ means that the edge has been removed.

 \item[b)] There is a path between previous root and new root.
 In this step, the parent-pointer value of the edges that are connected in this path is updated.
 In the example of Figure~\ref{fig:handChangeRoot}, the path includes edges $3$ and $6$.
 In this step, the value of parent pointer for edges $2,4,5,7$ is changed.
 The parent-pointer array after this step changes from $ppt=\{-1,0,0,0,3,3,3\}$ to $ppt=\{-1,3,0,3,6,3,6\}$.